|Question||Department / Office||Phone|

 Your child has the right to report a hate crime or file a complaint to the school district if he or she is discriminated against, harassed, intimidated, or bullied on the basis of his or her actual or perceived nationality, ethnicity, or immigration status.

-Students shall not be excluded or denied from any educational program or activity solely on the basis of the student’s pregnancy, childbirth, false pregnancy, termination of pregnancy, or recovery there from
+The district shall not discriminate against any student on the basis of the student’s marital status, pregnancy, childbirth, false pregnancy, termination of pregnancy, or related recovery.
+(Education Code 230; 34 CFR 106.40)

 Permission to bring onto a school campus a breast pump and any other equipment used to express breast milk